apaluya/tc-camp-api-workshop/docs-as-code.md

 ## Keys to Good API Writing

-The keys to good API writing are the same as all technical writing:
+The keys to good API writing are the same as for all technical writing:

 - Know your audience
 - Help them achieve their goals